zainsadaqat/react-hooks/README.md

-React Hooks Series by Zain
+React Hooks Series by Zain Sadaqat

 - useState
   - useState with Number, Boolean, String, Array, and Object